Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll change our ``configure.zcml`` file to enable an
-``AuthTktAuthenticationPolicy`` and an ``ACLAuthorizationPolicy`` to
+:class:`repoze.bfg.authentication.AuthTktAuthenticationPolicy` and an
+:class:`repoze.bfg.authorization.ACLAuthorizationPolicy` to enable
-enable declarative security checking.
-We'll also add a ``forbidden``
+declarative security checking.
+We'll also add a ``forbidden`` stanza,
-stanza.
-This configures our login view to show up when
+which species a :term:`forbidden view`.
+This configures our login
-:mod:`repoze.bfg` detects that a view invocation can not be
+view to show up when :mod:`repoze.bfg` detects that a view invocation
-authorized.
-When you're done, your ``configure.zcml`` will look like
+can not be authorized.
+When you're done, your ``configure.zcml`` will
-so:
+look like so:

 .. literalinclude:: src/authorization/tutorial/configure.zcml
    :linenos: